Travel.State.Gov >

 Additionally, a child must meet the definition of a Convention adoptee under U.S. immigration law in order to be eligible to immigrate to the United States with an IH-3 or IH-4 immigrant visa.

-U.S. Embassy Guatemala City
+U.S. Embassy in Guatemala

 Boulevard Austriaco 11-51, Zone 16